CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ### ARACNe

 In this folder I included all the scripts I used to generate the regulons for TCGA and E-MTAB-12862 following the ARACNe pipeline (https://github.com/califano-lab/ARACNe-AP).
+You can also see the TF_COAD.txt file which contains the transcription factors, signaling proteins and chromain regulatory genes used to build the regulons.

 ## Datasets